 “What the hell happened?” she thought, rubbing at the congealed mascara still clogging chunks of her eyelashes together.

 ‘HIS’ face flashed into her conscious again.
 She tried to shift it.
 Put it back in the darkness.
 It had taken years to bury the pain; deep enough that it didn’t control who she was or what she did every hour of every day.
 She twisted her body back to the bath and started throwing up all over again.
 There was nothing left to throw up but still she kept going.
-Tears stung at her eyes, her throat was on fire and her stomach coiled.
+Tears stung her eyes, her throat on fire and her stomach coiled.
 She put out an arm steadying herself against the dry heaves and saw the writing on her arm.

 “No, not writing, numbers.”
 She blinked rapidly, trying to focus on the pen marks.

 She turned her arm, brought it closer.
 Written across the underside, from her wrist to just below her elbow was a number in thick black marker.
 No name, just a number!